Skip to main content

 • options: Additional options for writing the output data, such as schema merge settings.

-Supported storage configurations (implementations of BaseChecksStorageConfig) for load_checks and save_checks methods:
+Supported storage backend configurations (implementations of BaseChecksStorageConfig) for load_checks and save_checks methods:

-• FileChecksStorageConfig can be used to save or load checks from the local filesystem, with fields:
+• FileChecksStorageConfig can be used to save or load checks from a local filesystem, or workspace file if invoked from Databricks notebook or job, with fields:

 • WorkspaceFileChecksStorageConfig can be used to save or load checks from a workspace file, with fields:

-• location: workspace file path (JSON or YAML)
+• location: absolute workspace file path (JSON or YAML).

 • TableChecksStorageConfig can be used to save or load checks from a table, with fields:

-• run_config_name: (optional) run configuration name to load (use "default" if not provided)
+• run_config_name: (optional) run configuration name to load (it can be any string), e.g. input table or job name (use "default" if not provided).

 • mode: (optional) write mode for saving checks (overwrite or append, default is overwrite).
 The overwrite mode will only replace checks for the specific run config and not all checks in the table.